The Hidden Treasure of Black ASL|

 The powerful cast of contributors to The Hidden Treasure of Black ASL considered three questions in their study.
 First, what was the sociohistorical reality that made a separate variety of ASL possible?
 Second, what are the features of the variety of ASL that people call Black ASL?
 Third, can the same kind of unique features that have been identified in African American English be identified in Black ASL?
 This groundbreaking book and its companion DVD go far in answering these questions while also showing the true treasures of Black ASL.

-Carolyn McCaskill is a professor in the Department of ASL and Deaf Studies at Gallaudet University in Washington, DC.
+Carolyn McCaskill is a professor in the Department of ASL and Deaf Studies at Gallaudet University.

 Robert Bayley is a professor in the Department of Linguistics at the University of California, Davis.